josmas/prompting_around/README.md

 This will create a folder at `.aim` to store all the needed artefacts.

+To run the AimOS server type:  ```aimos server```.

+To run the AimOS UI and navigate to the provided URL after typing: ```aimos ui```.

+The langchain debugging system will contain a `trace` for each time you run and log a completion or chat message.

 ## Initial sample files
 There are two initial samples that use AimOS, so make sure you either set it up correctly or modify the samples before running them.

+### OpenAI sample
+[langchain_openai.py](./src/samples/langchain_openai.py) shows an example of how to use langchain with OpenAI and store the debugging information in AimOS.

+[langchain_ollama.py](./src/samples/langchain_ollama.py) shows the same example but this time using an local model through [Ollama](https://www.ollama.ai/).
+In this case it uses the `mistral` model, but it is just a matter of changing the name when initializing the model.
+The debugging information is also stored in AimOS.

+### Ollama local sample

 ## Contributing